PabloMazurkiewicz/Golang-API/README.md

 > GET /users/:id

-Returns the full information about a user: including username and password :warning:
+Returns the full information about a user: including username and password

 I bet you already know what's wrong, right?
 How can an API return an User's whole info?